S H A M E , S T I G M A, C O L O R E C T A L

 Practice Pleasure Without Pressure!

-Pleasure is not all-or-nothing.
+Pleasure is not all-or-nothing or a zero sum game.
 On hard days, even:

 Warm baths.